We take your privacy very seriously

-Spirotech SRD Group Ltd uses the Personal Data of its Customers for the following broad purposes:
+Spirotech Group Ltd uses the Personal Data of its Customers for the following broad purposes:

-- the general running and business administration of Spirotech SRD Group Ltd
+- the general running and business administration of Spirotech Group Ltd

-- to provide goods or services to Spirotech SRD Group Ltd customers.
+- to provide goods or services to Spirotech Group Ltd customers.

 - the ongoing administration and management of customer services.